Psarpei/GanVinci/README.md

 * ```--male_only``` flag that only uses images of male people
 * ```--female_only``` flag that only uses images of female people

+Under ```bash_examples``` are a few

 ## Inference
+For inference it is required to have trained edits placed under a structure like the following example
+- edits/
+  - att_start1:att_stop1/

-To apply a trained text guided imate editing execute:
+To apply a trained text guided image editing execute:

     python generate.py